francescobonesi/synthesia-backend-challenge/ReadMe.md

 be aware of readiness of signature:

 * [programmatic way] `pollingPath` field contains a path that can be used for polling the signature.
-In this case, calling `GET http://localhost:8080/signature/<identifier>` you will get the signature, as soon as synthesia api will reply
+In this case, by calling `GET http://localhost:8080/signature/<identifier>`, you will get the signature as soon as Synthesia api will reply
-* [waiting way] `waitingWebsite` field contains the path to react waiting single page application.
+* [website way] `waitingWebsite` field contains the path to React waiting website.
-As soon as synthesia api will reply, you will see signature in the page.
+As soon as Synthesia api will reply, you will see the signature in the page.

 ## Note on storage

-In mariadb database, requested messages and obtained signatures will be stored.
+In MariaDB database, requested messages and obtained signatures will be stored.

 This storage has been used for two reasons:
 * avoid to request same message many times, when still waiting for signature